Visyond/website-hugo/site/content/landings/sharing.md

 features:
   - descr: >-
-      In Visyond, each cell is a database that stores multiple inputs from different people, comments and even file attachments.
+      In Visyond, each cell is a database that stores multiple inputs from different people, attachments and cases.
 Information about who changed what and when is always available for you to view.
     featureImg: /img/illusrtation 1-2.png
-    title: 'Tracking everything inside the cell, enable full accountability'
+    title: Simultaneous inputs from multiple people
   - descr: >-
-      All related discussions, comments, supporting information, and attachments are stored inside the cell.
+      You no longer have to manually gather inputs from multiple sources.
+All related discussions, comments, and supporting information are stroed in a single place.
     featureImg: /img/illusrtation 3-2.png
-    title: Seamless collaboration
+    title: Seamless sharing & collaboration
   - descr: >-
-      No one can change your input, accidentally delete or change your formula or assumption.
+      No one can accidentally change inputs, delete or change formulas or assumptions.
 All changes and steps are self-documented, and the audit trail is kept for ever.
     featureImg: /img/illusrtation 2-2.png
-    title: 'Full version control, no need for storing multiple files'
+    title: Accountability & version control
   - descr: >-
       Have full control over who has access to what at granular level.
-Manage permissions and restrictions like seeing only certain cells, worksheets, or reports.
+Manager permissions and restrictions like seeing only certain cells, worksheets, or reports.
     featureImg: /img/illusrtation 4-2.png